yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Levelup_Model.html.md

 ###Reward

 <div class="info-box">Note that `Reward` is a part of soomla-cocos2dx-core, and not part of the LevelUp module.
-However, because `Reward`s are used very often throughout cocos2dx-levelup, it's important that you are familiar with them and the different types.</div>
+However, because `Reward`s are used very often throughout cocos2dx-levelup, it's important that you are familiar with the different `Reward` types.</div>

 A `Reward` is an entity which can be earned by the user for meeting certain criteria in game progress.
 For example - a user can earn a badge for completing a `Mission`.
 Dealing with `Reward`s is very similar to dealing with `VirtualItem`s: grant a `Reward` by giving it, and recall a `Reward` by taking it.